 - olive oil

-- tree nuts like
+- tree nuts like almonds and macadamia

 However, consume these in moderation as well because they are still high in calories.
 Include a healthy dose of omega-3 fatty acids as well which can really help control triglyceride levels.6 Sources of fatty acids include: